 Following these precautions can greatly decrease the risk of cooking oil combustion and help keep you and your property safe.

-See also How long to cook chicken thighs on each side
+See also How to cook a well done steak on the stove

 Safe storage and disposal of used cooking oil